Soundproof Wall Paint – Does it Work?

 Other Soundproofing Methods You Can Combine for Getting Better Results

-Good acoustic insulators (such as soft cloths, pliable wood, porous materials, etc.) can absorb the sound best.
+Good acoustic insulators (such as soft cloths, pliable wood, porous materials, etc.) can absorb sound best.
+However, hard and dense materials like metal, marble, etc., can reflect the sound the most.

-So, if you have different surfaces like these in your room installed, there are different techniques you can combine with a soundproof painted wall to stop the sound from echoing and traveling…
+So, if you have different surfaces like these in your room installed, various techniques in addition to the soundproof painted wall will help to stop the sound from echoing and traveling…

 1- Use of proper furniture